Alfie (2004 film)

 Alfie is a 2004 romantic comedy-drama film inspired by the 1966 British film of the same name and its 1975 sequel, starring Jude Law as the title character, originally played by Michael Caine in the 1966 film and Alan Price in the 1975 sequel.
-The film was co-written, directed, and produced by Charles Shyer.
+The film was co-written, directed, and produced by Charles Shyer, the last feature film he directed to be theatrically released.

+Alfie was released by United International Pictures in the United Kingdom on October 22, 2004 and by Paramount Pictures in the United States on November 5, 2004.
+The film received mixed reviews from critics and was a box office bomb, grossing $35.1 million against a $60 million budget.

 Plot

 Alfie Elkins is a Cockney limo driver living in Manhattan.
 A sex addict, he regularly has one-night stands with numerous women.
-In addition, he maintains a casual relationship with single mother Julie, his "semi-regular-quasi-sort-of-girlfriend thing", and unhappily married Dorie.
+In addition, he maintains a casual relationship with single mother Julie, his "semi-regular-quasi-sort-of-girlfriend thing," and unhappily married Dorie.
 Once Dorie wants more than casual sex, he stops calling.

 Alfie and his coworker and best friend Marlon want to open a company together, but Marlon needs to get back with his ex, Lonette.
 When Alfie goes to put in a good word for him, he finds her at her bar.
 But after getting drunk, they have sex.
 Alfie meets Marlon the next day, terrified he knows about it, but is relieved when Marlon says he and Lonette got back together and are getting married.

 When Alfie goes to Julie's for a booty call, she immediately asks him to leave, confronting him as she had discovered Dorie's underwear in her rubbish bin—he had discarded them after finding them in his pocket.
 Intending to reconcile with her on her son's birthday, Alfie sees Julie has returned to her estranged husband.
 He later discovers Lonette is pregnant with his child, and (without telling Marlon) they go to a clinic for an abortion.
 Soon afterward, Marlon and Lonette unexpectedly move upstate, without saying goodbye.

 Following repeated failures to achieve an erection, Alfie sees a doctor, who tells him he is perfectly healthy, and his impotence is due to stress.
 However, he finds a lump on Alfie's penis.
 They immediately run a test at the clinic and he spends a few anxious days awaiting the results.
 On a trip to the hospital, Alfie meets Joe, a widower, in the bathroom.
 Joe gives life advice to the depressed Alfie: "Find somebody to love, and live every day like it's your last".
 Soon afterward, Alfie finds out he's cancer-free.